bahamat/cf-primer/slides.md

 # cf-monitord

 `cf-monitord` monitors various statistics about the running system.
-This information is made available in the form of **classes**.
+This information is made available in the form of **classes** and **variables**..

 You'll almost never use `cf-monitord` directly.
-However the classes provided by `cf-monitord` are available to `cf-agent`.
+However the data provided by `cf-monitord` is available to `cf-agent`.

 # cf-execd

 `cf-execd` is a periodic task scheduler.
-You can think of it like `cron` on sterroids.
+You can think of it like `cron` on steroids.

 By default CFEngine runs and enforces policies every *five minutes*. `cf-execd` is resposible for making that happen.